StewartLynch/FileManager-Extension/ReadMe.md

 # FileManager Extensions

+This set of FileManager extensions will allow you to save and read text files that are stored in the application's DocumentsDirectory.

+Simply create a file called **FileManager+Extensions.swift** and paste the following code in to the file.

+From then on, you can create an instance of FileManager followed by the "." and you will see these methods presented to you as code completion.

-An set of extensions for FileManager to deal with saving and reading documents from the documents directory.
+A set of extensions for FileManager to deal with saving and reading documents from the documents directory.

 ```swift
 extension FileManager {